tushar-263/tushar-263/README.md

 - 📫 How to reach me **2610tusharmahajan@gmail.com**

-- 📄 Know about my experiences:    I expertise in designing and developing websites .
-I have made about more than 5 websites using HTML, CSS, JS , Bootstrap, PHP, MySQL.
+- 📄 Know about my experiences:    I expertise in designing and developing machine learning models & websites and  .